HOME /

 Mask

 Though half the size of its sister, the Mask is a much more open water, wilder with a harsh beauty.
-Not for the feint-hearted Mask can be dangerous so care must always be taken, however can be every bit as good as Corrib.
+Not for the feint-hearted Mask can be dangerous so care must always be taken, however she, can be every bit as good as Corrib.
 Not as hatch dominated as Corrib, there are vast areas of shallows which lends it much more to traditional Wet Fly fishing.
 Indeed, in recent years the early season wet fly fishing, March/April has been fantastic.

 Carra